tu-team/2/doc/emotions/computational emotions via virtual neuromodulators/artificial_emotions_via_virtual_neuromodulators.md

 ## Introduction

-Biggest problem of artificial intelligence is that we don't know what is natural intelligence.
+Biggest problem of artificial intelligence is that we don't know what natural intelligence is.
 The only example of intelligence that we observe today is human intelligence.
 Unfortunately there are no aliens so far who would be able to demonstrate non-human intelligence, and examples on Earth lack certain substance.
 Rosalind Picard in her article indicated: "There may exist a kind of alien intelligent living system, something we’ve never encountered, which achieves its  intelligence without having anything like emotion.
 Although humans are the most marvellous example of intelligence we have, and we wish to build systems that are natural for humans to understand, these reasons for building human-like systems should not limit us to thinking only of human abilities." [affectivecomputingchallanges]

-There are several domains that still remain unclear: creativity, intuition, insight and consciousness that prevents us from answering the question: "How David Lynch could create Mulholland Drive or Picasso could create Guernica?".
+There are several domains that still remain unclear: creativity, intuition, insight and consciousness that prevent us from answering the question: "How David Lynch could create Mulholland Drive or Picasso could create Guernica?".
 We have started from possibly the first intelligent method emerged during evolution and from the most primal component of intelligence: the emotions.

 Turing stated in his [intelligent_machinery] that idea of intelligent machines "cannot be wholly ignored, because the idea of 'intelligence' is itself emotional rather than mathematical".